 For the trek to Mount Roraima, it is quite straightforward – you book the trek with the agency and they take care of everything.

 We crossed pretty bad areas on the way to Puerto Ordaz, and many military checkpoints.
 My driver was just saying a casual “hey how are you doing” at the patrols, and they let us go without any trouble.
 The truth is that I didn’t feel that my safety was compromised at any moment.
-The agency and the driver did a great job and I have seen really exceptional places and lives unforgettable moments in Venezuela.
+The agency and the driver did a great job and I have seen really exceptional places and lived unforgettable moments in Venezuela.

 If you have more questions about how I went about visiting Venezuela, leave me a comment!